Skip over main navigation

 Testing for viruses

 If someone is positive for the HIV test, they will not immediately be put on the transplant list.
 This is because research has shown that people with HIV can get AIDS and die soon after a transplant.
 Someone who refuses the HIV test will not be put on the transplant list.
-If someone has HIV, it may be possible for them to have a transplant, but they need to have a careful assessment from the kidney and HIV specialist doctors.
+If someone has HIV, it is possible for them to have a transplant, but they need to have a careful assessment from the kidney and HIV specialist doctors.
 If the drugs for HIV have been effective and there is no detectable virus in the blood, and the CD4 cell count is normal, and there have been no serious infections for some time, (6 months), a transplant may be possible.

 If the hepatitis (liver infection) virus tests are positive, it may be possible to have a transplant, but further tests will be needed on the liver to make sure a transplant would be safe.